 Any specific information, such as facts and statistics, must be cited.
 However, there is some information that is considered "common knowledge".
-Examples of common knowledge include general information most people know (e.g. water freezes at 32 degrees Fahrenheit); information shared by a culture (e.g. holidays); and knowledge shared by individuals in a particular field (e.g. HIV/AIDS has significantly impacted population growth).
-When the information is likely known by the average, educated reader and it is unlikely that the information would be challenged, it need not be cited.
-NOTE: If in doubt, always cite!
+Examples of common knowledge include general information most people know (e.g. water freezes at 32

 Common Knowledge Test: Which of the statements below would need to be cited?